corpuschat/docs/overview/quick-start.md

 ---
-title: Understanding AI-generated answers
-description: Corpus delivers AI answers on the public and private sources you trained it on.
-youtube-video: SkGmyhrA0q4
+title: Getting Started with Corpus
+description: Discover the steps to educate your chatbot and tailor its settings page to address typical obstacles and refine its operational capabilities.
 ---

 # Getting Started with Corpus
+## Discover the steps to educate your chatbot and tailor its settings page to address typical obstacles and refine its operational capabilities.

 Welcome to Corpus!
 This guide will walk you through the initial steps to get your chatbot up and running, ensuring it becomes a seamless part of your customer support strategy.

 [>](https://www.loom.com/embed/3bfa83acc9fd41b7b98b803ba9197d90)

-## Step 1: Adding Your Knowledge Base
+## Adding Your Knowledge Base

 After you've signed up and are ready to create your first chatbot, the first task is to feed it information.